Athens International Airport: Recovery and new levels of passenger traffic (2014–2015)

-Exceeding twenty million passengers (2016–2018) and beyond
+Exceeding twenty million passengers (2016–2023) and beyond

 2016 was a landmark year for the Athens International Airport, both for domestic and international destinations.
 Annual results reflected a solid performance for a third year in a row fueled by double-digit growth, this time passing the twenty million mark, increased by 10.7% on year-over-year basis.
 Healthy growth continued in 2017 with the airport showing traffic increase of 8.6% to a total of 21.7 million passengers, yet another all-time record for the Athens airport.
 During 2018, the airport achieved yet another record high, reporting increased passenger traffic by 11% to more than 24.1 million passengers.
 Equally, aircraft traffic achieved a new record with a reported annual growth of 10.8% to 217,094 movements.

-For the first three quarters of 2019, the airport traffic shows signs of further increase with passenger numbers up by 6.5% to 19.97 million passengers and aircraft movements up by 3.2%.
+For the first ten months of 2023, the airport traffic shows signs of further increase with passenger numbers up by 19.5% to 24.4 million passengers and aircraft movements up by 15.2%.
+By the end of 2023, Athens saw about 28.17 million international and domestic passengers.
+This is a 10.2% increase from 2019.

+In the second half of June 2018 Emirates added an extra daily flight from its base in Dubai Airport using the Airbus A380 superjumbo, marking the first time the "superjumbo" operated at the airport with a scheduled flight for a long period of time.
+The A380 service was continued until the end of August 2018.

 Terminals

 Overview

 The airport currently has two terminals, the main terminal and the satellite terminal accessible by an underground link from the main terminal.
 It is designed to be extended in a modular approach over the ensuing years in order to accommodate increases in air travel.
 These extensions are planned in a six-phase framework.
 The first (and current) phase allowed the airport to accommodate 26 million passengers per year.
 When the airport originally opened, the current phase called for a capacity of only 16 million passengers per year; however, the capacity was able to increase without progressing to the next phase thanks to advanced IT logistics.
 The sixth and final expansion phase will allow the airport to accommodate an annual traffic of 50 million passengers, with the current layout leaving enough space for five more terminals to be added.
 As such, the parallel runway system currently in place has been designed to accommodate flight traffic with this high equivalent annual passenger load upon completion of the final expansion phase.

 Main Terminal

 The main terminal building handles all intra-Schengen flights, as well as several non-Schengen flights.
-All of the airport's 144 check-in desks are located in the Main Terminal and it has three separate levels, one for arrivals, one for departures and a food court level complete with a view of the eastern runway.
+All of the airport's 153 check-in desks are located in the Main Terminal and it has three separate levels, one for arrivals, one for departures and a food court level complete with a view of the eastern runway.
 Finally, the terminal is equipped with fourteen jet bridges and eleven belt conveyors for luggage.